Year 6

 Curriculum

-During the Spring term, the children will study a variety of units in our wider curriculum which are outlined in our curriculum overview.
+During the Autumn term, the children will engage with a diverse range of units across our wider curriculum, all of which are outlined in our curriculum overview.

 Class Overview Document